skylar69-wtf/CC-CHECKERS-API/README.md

 ## WARNING :
-This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.
+This scripts are only for educational purpose.
+If you use this script for other purposes except education we will not be responsible in such cases.

-SOME CHECKERS API
+##SOME CHECKERS API

 REQUIRED INDEX